The SOAP Client tool sends messages to SOAP servers.

 If you have access to a WSDL, you may want to use the New Test Suite Wizard to automatically generate SOAP Client tests for the service you want to test.
 For information on this functionality, see Automatic Creation of Test Suites - Overview.

 In addition, you can configure SOAtest to report or manipulate the results of any SOAP Client test by adding an appropriate “output” tool.
-For information on this functionality, see Adding Test Outputs.To send a message using the SOAP Client tool, you need to tell SOAtest or Virtualize what message to send and how to send it.
-This is done by specifying the parameters in the tool’s configuration panel.
+For information on this functionality, see Adding Test Outputs.To send a message using the SOAP Client tool, you need to specify the message and how to send it by setting parameters in the tool’s configuration panel.